-Not just for cake, this rich, nutty German Chocolate Cake Frosting is loaded with coconut, pecans, and caramel notes with a balanced sweetness that has so many uses it deserves it's own post!
-Use it to top brownies, fudge, cheesecake, or chocolate cookies to create a decadent dessert with amazing texture and flavor!
+Not just for cake, this rich, nutty German Chocolate Cake Frosting is loaded with coconut, pecans, and caramel notes with a balanced sweetness that has so many uses it deserves it’s own post!
+Pair this with my german chocolate cake recipe or use it to top brownies, fudge, cheesecake, or chocolate cookies to create a decadent dessert with amazing texture and flavor!

 Love coconut?
 Be sure to visit some of our other popular coconut-forward posts like Toasted Coconut Pancakes or 7 Layer Bars!